chrisnunes57/chrisnunes57.github.io/_posts/strings/2020-05-19-520-Detect-Capital.md

         return word.isupper() or word.islower() or word.istitle()
 ```

 Using built-in Python functions we can solve this one really quickly.
-The `isupper()` method checks to see whether it's all uppercase, the `islower()` method checks to see whether it's all lowercase, and `istitle()` checks to see if it only has the first letter capitalized.
+The `isupper()`{:.language-markdown} method checks to see whether it's all uppercase, the `islower()`{:.language-markdown} method checks to see whether it's all lowercase, and `istitle()`{:.language-markdown} checks to see if it only has the first letter capitalized.

 ### Solution 2: The Hard Way